 These two videos shot at Spreepark both include brief glimpses of the Futuro during its time at the park.
 In the first video the Futuro appears at around 7:31 and 8:50 and in the second at around 2:28 and 8:08.
 The first video was shot 102992 and the second 050192.

-The following photos are all from owner Cora Geißler's Facebook page "Futuro Haus"; hope you do not mind me sharing them here Cora!
+The following photos are all from owner Cora Geißler's Facebook page "Futuro Haus"; hope you do not mind us sharing them here Cora!

-These first two photos date from "way back" with the photo on the left showing the Futuro as it looked in 1968 and the photo on the right [not sure about the date on that one] giving us a glimpse of the interior of the Futuro complete with DJ from the days when the Futuro served as base for the park's radio broadcasts.
+These first two photos date from "way back" with the first giving us a glimpse of the interior of the Futuro complete with DJ from the days when the Futuro served as base for the park's radio broadcasts and the second providing a great external view of the Futuro at the time (the original images are low res so forgive the grainy appearance).

 This great photo shows Futuro 13 on a barge on the Spree making its way to its current location.